Feddex/galton_board/README.md

 -   Set kinetic energy:
     In `particle.cpp`, in `velocity_shock_changer`, in line `34`, change the coefficients set to `1` and `0.5` by default before the components of the `Bbase_final_velocity_vector_component`.
-    **WARNING: DO NOT CHANGE THE MINUS IN FRONT OF THE SECOND COMPONENT** (it is necessarily to run the program correctly) (It would be interesting to conserve the kinetic energy on the $x$ component and change it on $y$ one).
+    **WARNING: DO NOT CHANGE THE MINUS IN FRONT OF THE SECOND COMPONENT** (it is necessary to run the program correctly) (It would be interesting to conserve the kinetic energy on the $x$ component and change it on $y$ one).

 Keep attention to all the warnings previously told!